streamlit/docs/content/streamlit-cloud/troubleshooting.md

 **This is the expected behavior**.
 When you try to deploy an app that lives in a private repo, Streamlit Cloud needs to get access to that repo somehow.
 For this, we create a read-only [GitHub Deploy Key](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#deploy-keys) then access your repo using a public SSH key.
 When we set this up, GitHub notifies admins of the repo that the key was created as a security measure.

+### What happens when a user's permissions change on GitHub?

+Once a user is added to a repository on GitHub, it will take at most 15 minutes before they can deploy the app on Cloud.
+If a user is removed from a repository on GitHub, it will take at most 15 minutes before their permissions to manage the app from that repository are revoked.

 ## Limitations and known issues

 Here are some limitations and known issues that we're actively working to resolve.
 If you find an issue [please let us know](mailto:support@streamlit.io)!